 To take your CRM system to the next level, you have to first know how well you're hitting on all cylinders with your customers.
 That means not only tactical measures such as marketing campaign open rates, but sales figures and other measures of profitability.
 Although CRM systems have some reporting functions for some of these areas, other, newer areas, such as social media, are traditionally difficult to measure and analyze.

 In fact, a recent study from Harvard Business Review found that most companies aren't doing much to analyze the social media data they are collecting.
 The best way to analyze it, Pombriant says, is to employ a business intelligence tool from a company like Oracle, SAP or SAS to better understand your data and turn it into actionable information.
-With that information, you can fine-tune your approach to customers and specific campaigns, and improve business performance results.
+With that information and a CRM optimization roadmap, you can fine-tune your approach to customers and specific campaigns, and improve business performance results.